Massachusetts Security Deposit Laws

 Massachusetts landlord-tenant law states that a landlord can only charge their tenant a maximum of one month’s rent as a security deposit.
 If one month's rent is, say, $1,500, then the maximum you can request is $1,500.

-Additionally, under the Massachusetts security deposit law, you may also request the tenant to pay you the last month’s unpaid rent, as well as payment for the purchase and installation of a key and lock.
+Additionally, under the Massachusetts security deposit law, you may also request the resident pay you the last month’s unpaid rent, as well as payment for the purchase and installation of a key and lock.

 Is there a special requirement on how landlords must store their tenant’s deposit in Massachusetts?

-Yes, there is a way for a landlord to store a the money from a security deposit at a bank as the security deposit belongs to the tenant.
-A landlord must store the money from a tenant’s security deposit in an interest bearing bank account.
+Yes, there is a way for a landlord to store a the money from a security deposit at a bank as the security deposit belongs to the resident.
+A landlord must store the money from a tenant’s security deposit in an interest bearing bank account under security deposit law.

 Furthermore, a landlord must not commingle the security deposit in a bank account with other funds.
 It should be stored in a separate bank account.
 You must also pay your tenant an annual interest rate of either 5% or the interest earned from the separate account, whichever is greater, to ensure proper handling of the rent and deposit funds.

-A landlord may then either pay interest to the tenant directly with money or, with their permission, deduct it from the next rent payment.
-If the lease agreement is terminated early, for whatever reason, you must provide your tenant with the remaining unpaid interest that has accumulated on their security deposit no later than 30 days after moving out.
+A landlord may then either pay interest to the resident directly with money or, with their permission, deduct it from the next rent payment.
+If the lease agreement is terminated early, for whatever reason, you must provide your tenants with the remaining unpaid interest that has accumulated on their security deposit no later than 30 days after moving out.

 Every year, a landlord must also provide your resident with a written statement that indicates the following regarding security deposits.